MVet-Platform/M-Vet_Livestock_Datasets/README.md

 ## The problem

-The task is to develop 2 computer vision models for object detection tasks.
+The task is to develop 2 computer vision models, one for an object detection and the other for image segmentation.

 ### Animal Posture Detection

 Participants will develop models to predict the posture of an animal.
-Possible labels include Front, Rear, Left and Right.
+Possible labels include **Front**, **Rear**, **Left** and **Right**.

 ### Well Identification and Measurement

+Participants will develop object detection models for well identification and measurement.

 # Quick Links